dermayank/GitHub-Commands/README.md

 `git stash clear` deletes all the stashes made in a repository

 `git stash drop stash@{2}`	delets only the stash no. 2

+### Undo Commit

+`git log` lists all the changes each with unique hash value

+`git checkout [commit-hash]` make the working directory point to commit with given hash

+`git checkout [branch-name]` makes the branch point to current hash